JelleLagerweij/Quantum_to_Transport/README.md

 ## KOH density
 The simulations prepared for checking the equilibrium density of KOH are contained in this folder.
 Note that only 1 POSCAR is provided, and the box size has to be manually changed, by adjusting the first 4 lines of the POSCAR.
 The "bozsizes.py" python code provides the right lengths to input given a certain density.
+Note that the "runVASP_GCC" file is prepaired for a slurm scheduler, however the user needs to adjust the path to their VASP 6.4.1 instalation.
+These simulations use 5 ps of equilibriation after which the results are coppied to a initation folder and the 20ps simulations are started.

 ## KOH production